By: Sarah Gardner

-Treats made with meat or vegetables are the best treats for diabetic dogs.
+"Treats made with meat or vegetables are the best treats for diabetic dogs"

 If you'd rather not add additional treats to your dog's diet, you can adapt their current food into a tasty treat.
-This changes the texture and subtle taste changes which makes the food more enticing and interesting to your dog but keeps the calorie and carbohydrate content relatively the same.
+This changes the texture and subtle taste changes which makes the food more enticing and exciting to your dog but keeps the calorie and carbohydrate content relatively the same.

-These cookies can be stored in the refrigerator for up to one week in a sealed container.
+(These cookies can be stored in the refrigerator for up to one week in a sealed container)

-These are super simple to make, contain NO sugar or carbohydrates, last a long time, and you can make them as soft or as hard as you choose.
-I prefer to make them on the harder side so they take a little longer for Lady to eat.
-Too soft and it'll be gone in a second!
-These are similar to the very popular jerky treats sold in store.
-But be warned, the store made ones often have sugar added and frequently come from China and are on many recall lists.
-See here for more information about dangerous dog treats.
+These are super simple to make, contain no sugar or carbohydrates, last a long time, and you can make them as soft or as hard as you choose.
+I prefer to make them on the harder side, so they take a little longer for Lady to eat.
+Too soft and the treat can gobbled up within a few seconds!
+These are similar to the jerky treats that can be purchased in pet stores.
+But be warned, the store made ones often have sugar added and frequently come from China and are listed on dog treat recall lists.
+See here for more information about dangerous dog treats and dog treat recalls.

-A great diabetic dog treats.
-Sardines might be small, but they're packed with health benefits and nutrients such as omega-3, vitamin D, vitamin B12, amino acids and coenzyme Q10.
+Sardines might be small, but they are full of health benefits and nutrients such as omega-3, vitamin D, vitamin B12, amino acids, and coenzyme Q10.
 Many dog owners worry about mercury in fish.
-The best thing about giving your dogs sardines is because they're small - their life cycle and diet makes them much safer and are likely to not have more than trace amount of mercury.
+The best thing about giving your dogs sardines is because they're small - their life cycle and diet makes them much safer and likely to not have more than trace amount of mercury.